-Loans receivable
+Loans Receivable

-Loans receivable are reviewed for potential write-off when a client has left the Coast Guard and CGMA is unable to collect payments for more than 120 days.
-CGMA wrote off \$129,443 and \$72,678 of loans receivable in 2023 and 2022, respectively, which is included in provision for credit losses (net of collections) on the statements of functional expenses.
+Loans receivable is reviewed for potential write-off when a client has left the Coast Guard and CGMA is unable to collect payments for more than 120 days.
+CGMA wrote off \$86,603 and \$129,443 of loans receivable in 2024 and 2023, respectively, which is included in provision for credit losses (net of collections) on the statements of functional expenses.
 If a client is experiencing financial hardship or is still out-of-pocket on a disaster loan after insurance claims have been exhausted, they may apply for their loan to be converted to a grant.
 If approved by CGMA, the loan is converted to grant expense.
-The loans converted to grants amounted to \$52,302 and \$80,746 for the years ended December 31, 2023 and 2022, respectively, and are included in grants on the statements of functional expenses.
+The loans converted to grants amounted to \$45,665 and \$52,302 for the years ended December 31, 2024 and 2023, respectively, and are included in grants on the statements of functional expenses.
 See additional information regarding this activity at Note 7.